-Our Presbyterian Book of Order says, "Music suitable for the funeral/memorial service directs attention to God and expresses the faith of the church; Music as prayer is to be a worthy offering to God on behalf of the people" (W-2.1003, W-2.1004).
-Funeral/memorial services that take place at First Presbyterian Church uphold this belief.
+In the spirit of the Book of Order, First Presbyterian Church upholds the belief that, "Music suitable for the funeral/memorial service directs attention to God and expresses the faith of the church; Music as prayer is to be a worthy offering to God on behalf of the people" (W-2.1003, W-2.1004).
+Funeral/memorial services that take place at First Presbyterian Church uphold this belief that all music must be sacred in nature.

-The Director of Music will assist the minister and family in selecting music of an appropriate character based on guidelines adopted by the church.
-The texts of all music for the funeral/memorial service should reflect an appropriate Reformed scriptural text.
+The Director of Music will assist the minister and family in selecting music of an appropriate character based on guidelines adopted by the church, including alternative music when deemed appropriate.
 The Director of Music (in consultation with the pastor) has final say on music selections.
 Pre-recorded music may not be used in the chapel or the sanctuary.